 2015 GU Representatives

-Read about the NSLF experience of Riyan Stephen and Betsy Yu
+Read about the NSLF experience of Betsy Yu

 Every year we venture to seek out Resident Members who are suitable to represent The Graduate Union and willing to participate in Australia’s eminent youth forum, the National Student Leadership Forum in Canberra.

 Running from September 17th till September 20th, the forum focuses on faith and values, giving delegates the opportunity to share their own journeys and relationship with faith, values, character, and what the role of leadership is in their lives.
-The two residents who not only passed our selection panel, but the panel of the NSLF were Betsy (Jingyao) Yu and Riyan Stephan.
+The resident who not only passed our selection panel, but the panel of the NSLF was Betsy (Jingyao) Yu.

 From there they moved to Parliamentary Theatrette where they received a welcome address from Mr James Blackwood, Director of the National Student Leadership Forum.
 He explained that he took the initiative and worked with his colleagues because he believed that the future is in the hands of the young generation, it is therefore up to those who can to mould them into better leaders.
 Mr Blackwood emphasised that this is what he and his colleagues sought to achieve.

 This was followed by an address from the newly appointed Prime Minister Malcolm Turnbull, who shared with the delegates a pertinent piece of advice: “Even if you are alone and no one seems to support you, you can still make a huge impact, but you must go for it with confidence.”